Tag: Ruth Wright Dominy

 Victor Simmonds, Artist

 Dad: “Victor Simmonds was a lovely chap and a very good artist.
 He was a little man, grey, a lot older than me.
 What?
 How old?
 Well, I was probably 35 then and he was grey.
 He was probably 50.
-He lodged with Ruth Wright (later Ruth Dominy) on the plot next door to ours, Glen Khyber.
+He lodged with Ruth Wright (Ruth Dominy by then) on the plot next door to ours, Glen Khyber.
 I doubt if he paid them any rent, they were probably just helping him out.
 He moved to the hotel in Royal Natal National Park where they allowed him to sell his art to the guests and that probably paid his rent.

 – maybe a self portrait? –